 Artists are guaranteed access to working space at the Company’s new facility in Glasgow, but we will try to secure space at other geographical locations if required.

 Two Starter residencies will go live for applications every three months.

 Whilst some residencies are specifically targeted, artists should apply for any and all residencies opportunities for which they are eligible.

 This opportunity is open to artists across art forms (including theatre, music, sound, movement, film, visual art, story-telling, spoken word etc), who wish to explore a new or existing bold and vital live performance idea that moves forward their practice and career.

 You must not:

-2. In choosing the final eight artists, the panel will aim to select a cohort who will reflect Scotland’s diversity.
-This includes gender, geographic, linguistic, ethnic, economic and cultural diversity.
-Our intention is to have a gender balance across the cohort, and include artists of colour, those who identify as disabled, artists based outside of the central belt and speakers of Scotland’s minority languages.
+2) We would like to select a 2019 cohort who will reflect Scotland’s diversity.
+Our intention is to have a gender balance across the cohort, and include artists from ethnic minority communities, socially/economic diverse backgrounds, those who identify as disabled, artists based outside of the central belt and speakers of Scotland’s minority languages.

-3. Whilst applications are open to artists at all stages and points in their careers, and selection will be made primarily according to the first two criteria above, in making their selection the panel will prioritise artists who have some practical experience in the area in which they propose to work (for example if you are a performer looking to write a play, you should ideally have some playwriting experience).
+3) In making their selection the panel will prioritise artists who have some practical experience in the area in which they propose to work.
 Similarly we may be less likely to prioritise artists who have had more than three fully funded and professionally produced opportunities for selection.